nicklepickle/fe-compare/README.md

 - ES6

 ## Supporting libraries
 We are not evuating back end.
-The project will use express to implement API and storate as simple json files.
-Vite is used to build and develop. vite-express is used to as glue.
+The project will use express to implement the API and simple json files for storage.
+Vite is used to build and develop.
+Vite-express is used to as glue.

-## Notes
+### React
-- React - Struggled with coalescing item and category, required more packages, error handling painful
+- Struggled with coalescing item and category
+- Required more packages
+- Error handling painful
+- Array maps weak solution for loops

+### HTMX
+- Server side rendering is cheating (should use templates)
+- No data binding
-- HTMX - Server side rendering is cheating a little, no data binding, falling back on js for form validation
+- Fall back on js for form validation

+### ES6
-- ES6 - Generating HTML elements comparatively tedious, no data binding
+- Generating HTML elements comparatively tedious
+- no data binding

+### Svelte
-- Svelte - Hard to use without SvelteKit
+- Hard to use without SvelteKit